Deep-Symmetry/open-beat-control/README.md

     java -jar open-beat-control.jar -L /var/log/open-beat-control.log

-Other options allow you to specify the port number on which its OSC server listens, and there will be more to come.
+Other options allow you to adjust many aspects of its behavior, and there will likely be more to come.

 ### Options